-The academy generated £100,665 (2018: £97,984) of income from the provision of services for sport and room hire to the local and surrounding communities
+The academy generated £29,173 (2019: £100,665) of income from the provision of services for sport and room hire to the local and surrounding communities.
+Income generation was significantly impacted by the Covid-19 pandemic as the academy was unable to hire its facilities due to lockdown restrictions.
+The full impact on lettings income in the current year is currently uncertain.

 During the year the school has undertaken a number of capital projects which have, in the main, been funded by CIF grants.
-The capital income recognised during the year amounted to £2,123,927 with associated capital expenditure of £2,159,818.
+The capital income recognised during the year amounted to £2,933,418 with associated capital expenditure of £2,555,014.
 The remaining capital funds are carried forward to be utilised in the forthcoming year.